hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 Maintain a comprehensive record of what you did and observed.
 Also keep all physical copies such as IR and NMR spectra, gas chromatograms, and sketches of TLC plates.
 These components contribute to your experimental record.
 Remember that your lab notes are subject to evaluation at any point and should remain up-to-date.
 Your instructor will provide guidelines on how to maintain your laboratory notebook at the start of the semester.
 Be prepared to submit your in-lab notes for assessment before concluding your time in the lab. your time in the lab.

 ### Lab notes guiding principles

-The paragraphs are well-written overall, but I've made a few minor adjustments for clarity and grammar:

 Lab notes should document what you did, how you did it, what you observed, and the data you collected.
 Knowing what to include and exclude in your notebook involves a balancing act between relevance and brevity.
 You need to record details that are pertinent and necessary for someone else to replicate your work.
 This hypothetical chemist won't have the opportunity to consult with you or access any auxiliary documentation you used during the experiment.
 Therefore, you must provide clear descriptions of your actions and methods.